Skip to main content

 SFCM Orchestra

-This concert features the world premiere of Highsmith winner Pierre Fontaine’s Ancient Dances in Modern Times.
+This concert features the world premiere of Highsmith winner Pierre Fontaine’s Ancient Dances of Modern Times.
 The Highsmith Award, endowed by Jim Highsmith, is the Conservatory’s top composition prize.
 Maurice Ravel’s Le Tombeau de Couperin features six movements, all based on traditional dance movements from the French Baroque suite: Prélude, Fugue, Forlane, Rigaudon, Menuet, and Toccata and is dedicated to the memory of his friends lost in the first World War.
 Jean Sibelius wrote The Oceanides for his one and only trip to the United States in 1914 meanwhile Sibelius’ Violin Concerto is noted for its rhapsodic nature and technical challenges, all of which are dear to violinists.
 This concert features SFCM Concert Competition Winner Jeehin Kim and student conductor Jason Gluck.

 Program

-Pierre Fontaine: Ancient Dances in Modern Times (Highsmith Award Winner, World Premiere)
+Pierre Fontaine: Ancient Dances of Modern Times

 Maurice Ravel: Le Tombeau de Couperin